Feng Zhao, Ph.D.

 (1) Research Assistant: RA positions for graduate students are available.
 An earned B.S. or master degree in EE, ME, or Physics is required.

 (2) Research projects are also available for talented and motivated undergraduate students.

 Research interests: Microelectronics, nanoelectronics, nanomaterials, microelectromechanical system (MEMS), sensors, microfabrication.
-Research sponsored by NSF, DoD/Navy, industry, WSU.
+Research sponsored by NSF, DoD/Navy, industry, and WSU.

 - Optically-controlled power devices for pulsed power applications.

 - RF transistor power amplifiers for radar, avionics, and communication.

 - 2-dimensional materials (graphene, MoS2) crystal growth and device development.

 - Micro/Nanoelectronics and Energy Laboratory (MNEL) for testing and characterization of electronic devices and MEMS.

 Cleanroom Bay 1 (diffusion furnace, oxidation furnace, chemical hoods, PECVD, RIE, RTP, SRD)